huytran2005/SigningGoogle/README.md

 **Note:** The "Web client ID" you found in the Firebase console is needed in your **Kotlin code** when configuring the Google Sign-In flow to request an ID token.
 You'll typically pass this to `GoogleSignInOptions`.

-## Usage

-Once the application is running on your Android device and successfully connected to Firebase:

-1. The app should display the initial screen, likely with a "Sign in with Google" button.
-2. Tap the "Sign in with Google" button.
-3. Follow the prompts to select your Google Account and authorize the application.
-4. Upon successful authentication, you should be directed to another screen, likely displaying confirmation or basic user information fetched from Firebase Authentication.
-5. Look for a "Sign Out" button to end the user's session.

-## Potential Future Enhancements

-* Implement other Firebase Authentication methods (Email/Password, Phone, etc.).
-* Integrate Firestore or Realtime Database to store additional user profile information.
-* Use Firebase Storage for user profile pictures or other data.
-* Expand the UI to display more user details using Jetpack Compose.
-* Add robust error handling for login failures.

-## License

-[Specify your project's license, e.g., This project is licensed under the MIT License.]

-## Author

-[Your Name or GitHub Username]